-Dana lives in New York City, where she holds a Masters Degree in Creative Writing from San Francisco State University.
-You can find her as a guest on Good Morning America and The T.D.
-Jakes Show, as well as in such publications as The Huffington Post, Vogue, Marie Claire, Seventeen Magazine, ABC News, Bustle and Yahoo!.
+Dana currently lives in New York City and holds a Masters Degree in Creative Writing from San Francisco State University.
+You can find her on Good Morning America, The Oprah Winfrey Network, Vogue, Huffington Post, Yahoo, ELLE, Seventeen Magazine and more!

 What is Do The Hotpants?

 Do The Hotpants is the name of a 60’s soul song by Mr. Jim and The Rhythm Machine.
-Back when Dana lived in San Francisco, she would go out dancing to soul music every weekend wearing teeny tiny short shorts, and the nickname “Hotpants” was born!
+When Dana lived in San Francisco, she would play this song at dances and the nickname stuck!

-Fast forward to 2012 when Dana decided to start a fashion blog, she couldn’t think of a better name than Do The Hotpants.
-Not only was it fun and energetic, but it was about clothes!
-Over the years, Do The Hotpants grew from a small fashion blog into what it is today, and the name grew with it.
+In 2012, Dana started her fashion blog and couldn’t think of a better name than Do The Hotpants.
+Not only was it fun and energetic, it was also about clothes!
+And over the years as Do The Hotpants has grown into what it is today, the name has grown with it.

-While Do The Hotpants still evokes fun, energy and short shorts, it has become an empowering phrase inviting its followers to wear whatever they want without worrying about the judgements and opinions of others!
+Do The Hotpants still evokes shorts and fun, but it has also become an empowering phrase inviting its followers to wear whatever they want without worrying about judgement of others.
 Want to wear those short shorts?
-Wear them!
-Don’t let society dictate how you and your body are supposed to exist in this world.
+Do it!
+Don’t let society dictate how you and your body are meant to exist in this world.
 Because your body is your home and it’s the only one you’ve got.

 So ask yourself: Are you ready to Do The Hotpants?